It affects two million women in the UK so if you’re suffering, you’re definitely not alone. Here’s all the information

 How common is endometriosis?

 Endometriosis affects around one in ten women in their reproductive years (RCOG, 2018).
 That is around two million women in the UK.

 What causes endometriosis?

 For most women, some of the inner lining of the womb flows backwards during their period through the fallopian tubes and into the abdomen.
 But while the body normally clears these tissues, for women with endometriosis the tissue attaches to the pelvic or abdominal organs or the abdominal wall (Endometriosis UK, 2008).

 Possibly because of a weaker immune system (Jerman and Hey-Cunningham, 2015).
 Genetics – family history of endometriosis – may also play a role (Kennedy et al, 1995; Simpson and Bischoff, 2002; Stefansson et al, 2002).
-Environmental factors like toxins that affect the immune and reproductive system may also be involved (Louis et al, 2013; Porpora et al, 2013).
+Environmental factors like toxins that affect the immune and reproductive systems might be involved too (Louis et al, 2013; Porpora et al, 2013).

 Other potential causes are metaplasia, which is where one type of cell changes into another to adapt to its environment.
 Some research suggests that in women with endometriosis, certain abdominal cells mistakenly turn into endometrial cells (Healthy Women, 2018).